Columbia Wrongful Death Accident Lawyer

 The scope of wrongful death cases can be complex, often involving intricate legal and factual issues.
 For instance, in medical malpractice cases, establishing the standard of care and how it was breached requires expert testimony.

-In product liability cases, demonstrating a design flaw or manufacturing defect may involve extensive investigation and expert analysis.
+In product liability cases, proving a design flaw or manufacturing defect often requires an in-depth investigation and detailed technical analysis.

 Moreover, South Carolina law recognizes the concept of comparative negligence.
 This means that if the deceased was partially at fault for the incident that led to their death, it could affect the amount of compensation awarded.